Customers that complain still care

 There’s a lot of Internet advice that makes a lot of sense, but not necessarily in SaaS.
 Somewhat bad advice that entrepreneurs share again and again, without having really tested the ideas behind that advice.

 I totally get it.
-At EchoSign, the single largest consumer of our customer support resources was our Free users.
+At Adobe Sign / EchoSign, the single largest consumer of our customer support resources was our Free users.
 The second largest consumer of support resources was our $15/month customers.
 The guys that paid > $100,000 a year?
-While they had a lot of needs from a solution architecting and onboard perspective … but … from a day-to-day basis, on a relative dollar basis … the least demanding.
-They paid 100x or more per year but took basically the same or less amount of customer support resources, and even when you add in customer success, they still took far less resources to support per $ of revenue than the smallest customers.
+While they had a lot of needs from a solution architecting and onboard perspective, and got the majority of Customer Success resources … from a day-to-day basis, on a relative dollar basis … the least demanding.
+They paid 100x or more per year but took basically the same or less amount of customer support resources, and even when you add in customer success, they still took far fewer resources to support per $ of revenue than the smallest customers.

 So fire the small ones, the annoying ones, the non-core ones, you say?

 - First, you will be shocked — shocked — at how little complaints are correlated to renewal rates and customer “happiness”.
 The customers that are really going to churn because they are so frustrated they aren’t going to renew … they don’t complain.
 They don’t whine.
 They just quietly leave the weeks before the renewal is up — for your competitor.
 Seemingly out of nowhere, sometimes.
 Complaints, by contrast, are often a sign of deep engagement with your product, coupled with frustration.
 No product is perfect.
 But these complaints don’t mean the customer isn’t all-in and committed.
 And complaints can also sometimes just come with the territory.
 Some customers just plain like to complain.
 I can tell you from personal experience, the most complain-y customers also renewed at very high rates.
 You should hear the complaints, try to address them, and recognize the learning in them.
 But don’t assume the customer is lost, or not worth investing time in.